yandex-cloud/docs/en/managed-sqlserver/operations/cluster-create.md

       {% include [terraform-apply](../../_includes/mdb/terraform/apply.md) %}

       After this, all the necessary resources will be created in the specified folder and the IP addresses of the VMs will be displayed in the terminal.
-You can check that the resources are there with the correct settings, using the [management console]({{ link-console-main }}).
+You can check that the resources are there and their settings are correct using the [management console]({{ link-console-main }}).

       {% include [Terraform timeouts](../../_includes/mdb/mms/terraform/timeouts.md) %}